Brand health: what it is and how to measure it

 First, this is obviously an unfortunate term.
 While “health” sounds like something broad and vague, “brand health” is just a collection of metrics that shows you how well your brand is doing.
 Not your company (for that you have your sales numbers), but your brand.

-There are metrics that can help you figure that out.
-They are:
+There are metrics that can you analyze and measure your brand health:

 - Brand awareness

 A social media monitoring tool shows how the number of brand mentions has grown over time.
 It shows the volume of conversation online and its dynamics, as well as where and when the conversations happen.

 - Where do people talk about your brand?

 - Which social media networks?

 You get all of this information in real time.
 Similarly, you discover when the conversation happens.
 Does the buzz online correlate with product launches, marketing campaigns, high season?
 Or does it depend on something else completely?

 The mentions’ growth graph provides you with this information.